 Why Purchase a Radio?

 We recommend every household have an all-hazards radio.
-However, to help people decide, we are providing the following information and suggesting people ask themselves these questions:
+To help people decide, we provide the following information and suggest people ask themselves these questions:

 - Can you always hear the sirens when they are sounded?
 Indoors?
 At night, with the windows closed and the air conditioner on?
 Is the siren loud enough to wake you up when you are sleeping?
 Is your home within the effective range of a siren?